Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

-Although not big, there’s a lot to see on this island, a 14-day Taiwan itinerary should be enough to have a good panoramic.
-Taiwan is an increasingly popular tourist destination, every year more than 10 million foreigners travel to Taiwan, including backpackers, cyclists, hot-spring addicts, and any kind of tourists.
+Although not big, there’s a lot to see on this island; a 14-day Taiwan itinerary should be enough to have a good panoramic view.
+Taiwan is an increasingly popular tourist destination; every year, more than 10 million foreigners travel to Taiwan, including backpackers, cyclists, hot-spring addicts, and all kinds of tourists.

-If cycling is not your thing, you still can rent a scooter for a cheap price.
-An international driving license is required, although we heard there are rental services that don’t really care about this rule that much.
+If cycling isn’t your thing, you can still rent a scooter at a low price.
+An international driving license is required, though we heard there are rental services that don’t really care about this rule.

 Check also